What is Company Culture?

 Poor Company Culture Examples

-Uber is well known for their poor organizational culture and toxic work environment.
-After Uber employees took to social media to discuss sexual harassment allegations and an aggressive company culture, the brand took a massive hit to its reputation.
+Uber is well known for its poor organizational culture and toxic work environment.
+After Uber employees took to social media to discuss sexual harassment allegations and aggressive company culture, the brand took a massive hit to its reputation.

 As of 2017, Travis Kalanick stepped down as Uber's CEO.
 Uber has since acknowledged how a failure to undertake a massive company culture change could harm their business.

 Another company with poor corporate culture is Amazon.
 Employees have utilized social media and press outlets to discuss the negative work environment and working conditions they experienced while employed at Amazon.